Daniel-Mietchen/events/data-science-in-climate-and-climate-impact-research.md

 # About

 This file supports a contribution to the Workshop "[Data Science in Climate and Climate Impact Research](https://wcr.ethz.ch/news-and-events/events/workshop--data-science-in-climate-and-climate-impact-research-.html)" taking place on 20-21 August 2020 in Zurich and online.
-It was co-authored by Cristina Sarasua from University of Zurich and submitted on 6 April 2020 before the extended deadline.
-On 20 April, I was notified of its acceptance.

 # Title